ERRicP/revise-immutable/README.md

 - Revise doesn't handle strings with unmatched square brackets in the expression.
     - example revise.set(o, "items[find(i => i.name == '**]**')]) will cause an error
 - Revise only understands property names with ASCII characters A-Z, a-z, _, $, 0-9.
 - The find function expects an expression.
 In some older browsers, arrow functions may not be supported.
-A work around is to use string substitution such as `a[find(${f => f.})]`, such that your own transpilation process will substitute the non-arrow function as appropriate.
+You may use "function()" syntax instead of the arrow function syntax to remedy this.
+Another approach that works in some cases is to use string substitution such as `a[find(${f => f.})]`, such that your own transpilation process will substitute the non-arrow function as appropriate.
+This, however, has the limitation in that it can't read external veriables.